wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-workplace-analytics/includes/1-introduction.md

 Workplace Analytics taps into Microsoft 365 email and calendar metadata, including to/from data, subject lines, and timestamps.
 Its goal is to shine a light on how the organization collaborates and spends time.
 It turns this digital exhaust—the data that comes naturally from our everyday work—into a set of behavioral metrics that can be used to understand what’s going on in an organization.

-After completing this module, you'll be able to:<br>
+After completing this module, you'll be able to:

 - Describe how Workplace Analytics can help organizations in analyzing sales productivity, manage effectiveness, and space planning.
 - Describe how data protection is maintained in Workplace Analytics.
 - Describe how data privacy is maintained in Workplace Analytics.
 - Configure Workplace Analytics.